 Here is a photo of a frame of brood from one of our backyard hives.
 These are all baby bees about to come out!
 They are being tended to by the worker nurse bees.

 Honey Bee Adult

-Each caste has an extremely important role in the honey bee hive, and these castes are required to keep the hive going.
+Each adult bees caste/classification has an extremely important role in the honey bee hive, and these castes are required to keep the hive going.

 Did you like this article?